jannes-io/steam-workshop-downloader/README.md

 and be somewhat familiar with [json](https://www.json.org/json-en.html), although these docs should be noob-proof.

 ## Usage
-Copy `config.example.json` to `config.json` and edit values to fit your needs.
+Copy or rename `example.config.json` to `config.json` and edit values to fit your needs.

+Install the script dependencies by running `npm install`.

 Then run `node index.js` to start downloading your selected workshop items.